scobru/shogun-relay/README.md

 ✅ **Complete web interface** to monitor, manage, and inspect your data in real-time
 ✅ **Unified REST APIs** with centralized authentication (one token for everything)
 ✅ **Instant deployment** with Docker or manual setup in minutes
-✅ **Production-ready** with RADISK persistence, rate limiting, and built-in security
+✅ **Production-ready** with SQLite/RADISK persistence, rate limiting, and built-in security

 In practice, instead of orchestrating 3-4 different services, you start a single server and have everything you need to manage your decentralized infrastructure.